rgcgithub/regenie/docs/docs/recommendations.md

 ```
 --->

-Running **regenie** tesing on a single chromosome (here chromosome 1) and using the fast Firth correction as fallback,
+Running **regenie** tesing on a single chromosome (here chromosome 1)
+and using the fast Firth correction as fallback for p-values below 0.01

 ```
 ./regenie \